Gauss sums and the maximum cliques in generalized Paley graphs of square order: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank Shamil Asgarli, Greg Martin, J\'ozsef Solymosi, and Joshua Zahl for their valuable suggestions.
-The author would also like to thank Karen Meagher, Zinovy Reichstein, and Lior Silberman for helpful discussions.
+The author thanks Shamil Asgarli and Greg Martin for their valuable suggestions, and Lior Silberman, J\'ozsef Solymosi, and Joshua Zahl for helpful discussions.
 The research of the author was supported in part by a Four Year Doctoral Fellowship from the University of British Columbia.